 How to get from Linz, Salzburg, Munich, or Vienna to Cesky Krumlov

-Travel on trains between Linz and Cesky Krumlov has historically involved many "hassle factors" such as poorly synchronized connections, having to ride north to Ceske Budejovice then south to Cesky Krumlov on a train that takes almost twice as long as the bus, the train station in Cesky Krumlov being located far from its historic center, etc. Hence over the years there has been the appearance of more shuttle services between Linz and Cesky Krumlov.
-Today there are many choices depending upon how much one wants to pay for speed, convenience, and perks.
+Travel on trains between Linz and Cesky Krumlov historically involved many "hassle factors" such as poorly synchronized connections, having to ride north to Ceske Budejovice then south to Cesky Krumlov on a train that takes almost twice as long as the bus, the train station in Cesky Krumlov being located far from its historic center, etc. Hence over the last decade there has been the appearance of more and more shuttle services between Linz and Cesky Krumlov varying in speed, convenience, and perks.
+As of this writing the market even appears close to a saturation point as some shuttle companies with different names have the same physcial address in Cesky Krumlov, same prices, and same telephone number!
 Many take the train as far as Linz then use a shuttle van described below from Linz to Cesky Krumlov OR use a long distance shuttle between Salzburg (or Vienna) and Cesky Krumlov.
 When there are three or more people in your group, you have a lot of heavy/valuable luggage, etc. using one of the chauffeur services becomes more cost effective especially since then one has the option of making side trips along your journey (ie., seeing the stunning Melk Abbey on the Danube River when riding between Vienna and Cesky Krumlov or seeing the beautiful mountain lake town of Traunkirchen when riding between Salzburg and Cesky Krumlov).

 1. Travel by Shuttle Van

-As the time for your trip draws closer, email/telephone the companies for last minute "specials" and updated departure times; always reconfirm that the trip will take place on your date of travel.
+If you request a private car or van (price based per vehicle and size of vehicle), you choose the exact departure time and often the option of a specific route.
+If you request a shuttle (price per person), you'll join a group of travellers at preset departure times.
+As the time for your trip draws closer, email/telephone at least several companies for last minute "specials" with considerable savings and updated departure times; always reconfirm that the trip will take place on your date of travel unless you have requested a private vehice.
 Many companies lower the price for individual passengers as more people join a trip.
 As noted on internet travel forums, some companies cancel their longer trips if not enough passengers sign up for them even though their website may say otherwise; recently reviewers have complained about the condition of the vehicles/drivers of some companies whose main business is "other tourist activities" and have a shuttle service only as a sideline.
 Therefore now it is more important to check a number of shuttle websites and get quotes from those companies who are currently primarily shuttle companies and have good reviews on travel forums.
-When comparing prices at websites, note which of their different perks are important to you.
+When comparing prices at different websites, note which of their different perks are important to you (ie., side trips, drivers understanding specific languages, free beverages, child seats, music, etc.).
 See http://www.xe.com/ucc/ for the current exchange rate for CZK (Czech crowns).
-Although prices/times were correct when this article was written, shuttle prices frequently fluctuate; many companies have private cars available at a higher price for tourists who want to travel at a different time or along a different route.
+Although prices/times below were correct when this article was written, shuttle prices/perks frequently fluctuate.
 Sometimes the prices listed at their ticket offices are less than the posted internet prices, and sometime the "Infocentrum" in the Main Square in Cesky Krumlov has additional discounts.
-(Increasing competition has lowered prices at the same time that inflation and more "perks" have raised prices).
+(Increasing competition has lowered prices at the same time that inflation and more perks have raised prices).
 The January 2008 removal of passport control on the Czech/Austrian border made the trips faster/easier, especially on summer weekends.

 "Lobobus" with email at firstname.lastname@example.org and telephone number +420 380 713 153 (website http://www.shuttlelobo.cz/1/en/transfer_Krumlov_Vienna_Salzburg_Hallstatt_Prague/) as of this writing quotes 450 CZK per person between Linz and Cesky Krumlov with departures at 9:00 am, 11:00 am, and 1:00 pm.
 A trip between Cesky Krumlov and Linz usually requires one hour and fifteen minutes.
 Their main office is on Latran Street between the Castle and the Post Office; their seasonal office is near the northwest corner of the Main Square.
 (The "Infocentum" in the Main Square also sells shuttle van tickets).
 Pension Lobo offers a shuttle service between Cesky Krumlov and Vienna and a service between Cesky Krumlov and Salzburg that costs 1,100 CZK currently.
 See their website for additional information.